-In my neighbourhood, these early cleanups result in clusters of bags at the curb, brimming with organic material.
+In my neighbourhood, these early cleanups result in clusters of yard waste bags at the curb, brimming with organic material.
 And what a shame that is, because it’s throwing away the basic materials a healthy garden thrives on.
 Dry leaves, conifer needles, small twigs, dead grass blades and just about anything else we can scrape up are potentially useful to feed plants and improve soil texture.
 These materials should be returned to the soil in one way or another.

 Compost bins are the traditional method for recycling organic garden waste, and they produce beautiful finished compost.
 I’m the sort of lazy gardener who actually failed with bins, probably because I didn’t monitor the process or turn the contents often enough.
 I just kept stuffing ingredients into the top as the lower levels shrank down and processed themselves.
 This lasissez faire approach set up the perfect circumstance for wasps to nest in the bin, and that led to quick disaster.

-As I’ve mentioned before, I use a more relaxed composting method — I spread piles of organic waste under large conifers and hedges.
+I use a more relaxed composting method — I spread piles of organic waste under large conifers and hedges.
 This suits my hands-off style, and it’s neat and out of sight.
 If the spread material will be visible, I quickly cut and chop large pieces so that it will appear like a rough mulch.

 Recycling yard wastes with this simplified and reasonably discrete method is satisfying, and I’m so pleased to be keeping organic materials in the garden, where they belong.